Review your energy contract

 - Go to market at the right time

-If you’re on a negotiated contract, you don’t have to wait until the end of your contract to get a better deal.
+If you negotiate a contract, you don’t have to wait until the end of your contract to get a better deal.
 Energy prices can change throughout the year, so consider negotiating on a low priced day or when the market prices are going down.
 If your contract has a fixed period, make sure you consider any cancellation or exit fees in your calculations.

 - Choose the best contract period

 The length of your energy contract is another way you can save money.
-By keeping informed about energy market developments you can adjust your market contract period to suit.
-In a rising market, where current prices are cheaper than expected future prices, it may be better to choose a longer contract.
+By understanding the market you can adjust your market contract period to suit.
+In a rising market, where current prices are cheaper than future prices, it may be better to choose a longer contract.
 In a decreasing market it may be better to select a short period, with the aim of buying cheaper in the future.

 - Plan for the future

-When negotiating your contract, it’s important to consider any major changes you have planned for your business.
+When negotiating your contract, it’s important to consider any major changes you plan for your business.
 If you plan to expand your operations, consider a shorter contract until you have a better idea of the energy you’ll need.